 It is the recommendation by carpet manufacturers and industry cleaning experts.

-Reduction of relatively long drying time with the use of powerful equipment.
+The reduction of relatively long drying time with the use of powerful equipment will occur.

 Also, expensive truck mount equipment is for the best efficiency.